 Will there be a grace period for parking enforcement?

 Yes, the parking grace period will last approximately one week beginning the first day of the semester.
-For the spring 2013 semester, parking enforcement will start on January 22, 2013.
+For fall 2013 semester, parking enforcement begins August 26, 2013.

 Will I be able to purchase the semester parking permit at the old locations like the college bookstore, Admissions and Records, or the Cashier's Office?